Ecofascism: 2020s

 The Swedish self-identified ecofascist Green Brigade is an eco-terrorist group linked to The Base that is responsible for multiple mass murder plots.
 The Green Brigade has been responsible for arson attacks against targets deemed to be enemies of nature, like an attack on a mink farm that caused multi-million-dollar damages.
 Two members were arrested by Swedish police, allegedly planning assassinating judges and bombings.
+After the arrests and the disappearance of other leading members from its online groups, activity in the group decreased, with minimal evidence that it still operates.